 In the U.S., you can apply for/renew a passport or a national ID card at the Embassy of Sweden in Washington DC, or at the Consulate General in New York.

 Please note that a verification of Swedish citizenship is conducted every time you apply for a passport.
 The instructions on this website apply regardless if you apply for a passport for the first time of if you are renewing an existing passport.

 Book Well in Advance

 We recommend that you apply for/renew a passport/national ID-card well in advance, before it expires or you need to travel.
 Many countries require 3 or 6 months validity of passports for entry.
-Please note that appointments can normally be made up to 2 months in advance.
+Please note that appointments can be made several months in advance.